IBM/aspera-cli/README.erb.md

 <%=tool%> provides the following features:

 * Supports most Aspera server products (on-premise and SaaS)
-* Options can be provided on command line, in configuration file, in env var, in files (products URL, credentials or any option)
+* Any command line options (products URL, credentials or any option) can be provided on command line, in configuration file, in env var, in files
-* Commands, Option values and Parameters can be provided in short format (must be unique)
+* Supports Commands, Option values and Parameters shortcuts
-* FASP [Transfer Agents](#agents) can be: FaspManager (local ascp), or Connect Client, or a transfer node
+* FASP [Transfer Agents](#agents) can be: FaspManager (local ascp), or Connect Client, or any transfer node
-* Transfer parameters can be altered by modification of transferspec, this includes requiring multi-session
+* Transfer parameters can be altered by modification of _transfer-spec_, this includes requiring multi-session
 * Allows transfers from products to products, essentially at node level (using the node transfer agent)
 * Supports FaspStream creation (using Node API)
 * Supports Watchfolder creation (using Node API)